gamma-opt/oip-notes/course/part1/9-multiobjective.md

 scatter!(ax, [sol_a_p], [sol_a_d], label="Solution A", markersize=30)
 scatter!(ax, [sol_b_p], [sol_b_d], label="Solution B", markersize=30)
 scatter!(ax, [sol_c_p], [sol_c_d], label="Solution C", markersize=30)

-axislegend(position = :rt)
+text!(ax, [sol_a_p,sol_b_p,sol_c_p], [sol_a_d, sol_b_d, sol_c_d], text=["A","B","C"], offset=(20, -8), fontsize=20)

 f
 ```

 We can see that solutions A and C do not dominate each other.
-Also, Solution C also does not dominate Solution B. Indeed, if we cared only about profits and not about desirability ratings, Solution B would be a better choice than C. However, Solution C is preferred over the other two if we give more weight to ratings, which is exactly what we did by decreasing $\lambda_1$ and increasing $\lambda_2$.
+Solution C also does not dominate Solution B. Indeed, if we cared only about profits and not about desirability ratings, Solution B would be a better choice than C. However, Solution C is preferred over the other two if we give more weight to ratings, which is exactly what we did by decreasing $\lambda_1$ and increasing $\lambda_2$.

-Notice that Solutions A and C, found using the weighted method are solutions in the Pareto frontier.
+Notice that Solutions A and C, found using the weighted method, are solutions in the Pareto frontier.
 Moreover, one can continue using the weighted method with different weightings and attempt to recover more of the Pareto frontier.

 While very simple conceptually, the weighted method has a number of downsides.
 First is the problem of picking weights, how should one decide their values?
 A well-defined preference information may not always be available, especially when the problem is over many objectives.